 But what was the public and media response in the week leading up to the Red Sox game against the Tampa Bay Rays on June 1?
 (More to come about the significance of that date.)
 Was there a series of events and memorials to commemorate the tragic event of that day a year ago?
 Did the family affected by that tragedy tell their story on Meet the Press?
 Does anyone other than the community directly affected by the violence that occurred on that day even know what happened on June 1, 2013?

-As of the first week of June, acts of violence in Boston had killed 57 people in our community since April 15 of last year—3 were killed on April 15 and another 54 died in the weeks and months after the Marathon bombings.
+As of the middle of this week, acts of violence in Boston had killed 57 people in our community since April 15 of last year—3 were killed on April 15 and another 54 died in the weeks and months after the Marathon bombings.
 For most of us, violence caused by firearms or explosives is an event that we witness a few times in a lifetime, making it that much more memorable and explaining why communities that experience these tragedies so infrequently devote such attention to remembering them.

 But there are communities within our city that experience fatal violence on an almost daily basis.
 There have been more than 200 shootings in Boston since last year’s Marathon, and they have caused more than 50 deaths.
 Of that number, 42 occurred among young people age 25 and under; 2 of the victims were youths; 3 were young women.